vicenteherrera/starter-go/README.md

 # starter-go

-A starter Go language project
+A starter Go language project.

+Thanks to [Nestor](https://twitter.com/nestorsalceda) for teaching me how to structure this while working together.

 ## Introduction